petsc/petsc/doc/docs/changes/dev.rst

 .. rubric:: Configure/Build:

+- Change minimum value of ``--with-cxx-dialect`` argument from "03" to "11"
 - C++ dialect will now also be inferred from compiler flags, although users will be warned that they should let PETSc auto-detect the flag when setting the dialect this way
 - Change C++ dialect flag option to be consistent with compiler flags;  ``--with-cxx-dialect=gnu++14`` means you want ``-std=gnu++14``, no more, no less
 - Fix for requesting no C++ dialect flag via ``--with-cxx-dialect=0``.
 Previously ``configure`` would bail out immediately without running the tests and therefore wouldn't set any of the capability defines. ``configure`` now runs all tests, just doesn't add the flag in the end